AddRobots/addrobots_docs/docs/about/zerodiff.md

 We follow the ZeroDiff process to develop the AddRobots.
-You can read more about it [here](http://www.zerodiff.org)
+You can read more about it at: [http://www.zerodiff.org](http://www.zerodiff.org)